CodeKing95/CodeKing95/README.md

 • I enjoy exploring new technologies and building software projects that solve real-world problems.

- 🎓 Background:

- • 📚 Completed My A-Level and Bachelor of Science in Information Technology.

- • 🚀 Graduated from a coding bootcamp where I worked on real-world projects using:

- • React.JS ⚛️

- • TypeScript 🟦

- • AJAX 🌐

- • Supabase 🗄️

  🛠️ What I Do:

  • Develop modern, responsive web applications.